vkuznecovas/relemb/README.md

 This is a repository that contains example code for one of my blog posts.

+For a full writeup, please refer to [my blog post](https://dizzy.zone/2024/12/02/ML-for-related-posts-on-Hugo/).

 It deals with text embeddings for blog posts and updates the relevant markdown files with the paths to related posts.

 It contains two parts: